TheDMSGroup/mautic-contact-source/README.md

 ![](./Assets/img/source.png)

-Creates API endpoints for receiving contacts from external sources.
+Creates easy-to-use API endpoints for receiving contacts from external sources.

 Designed for use by performance marketers who enhance/exchange contacts in mass quantities.
 Can optionally be used in tandem with it's sibling [Mautic Contact Client](https://github.com/TheDMSGroup/mautic-contact-client)